 Your morning routine places a buffer between your waking moments and your active day.
 It gives you a chance to set your mind on a positive path before letting the day’s distractions take over.
 You might notice it’s easier to spin out or feel more reactive when you don’t take the time to set yourself up for success before starting your day.

-Your morning routine is a time for you to incorporate a few activities that feed your wellbeing.
+Your morning routine for success is a time for you to incorporate a few activities that feed your wellbeing.
 Doing positive things that make you feel good from the moment you wake up releases dopamine in your brain.
 This early-morning dopamine dump sets you on the right path to take on your day, whatever it might include.

 How do you set up a morning routine?